gregphillips03/dsci401/README.md

 ```

 + At this point, we have a feature space (which I've denoted as X), and a target value (which I have denoted as y).
-This is our model, and it's ready to be applied to a multitude of algorithms for predictions.
+These are the parameters we're going to use to build our model, and it's ready to be applied to a multitude of algorithms for both evaluations and predictions.

 + However, it's good measure at this point to check and make sure we've not done anything crazy with the data.
 We done a lot of moving and transforming, so it's good to check and make sure that we didn't forget anything.